ujuadimora-dev/FunTime-Quiz/README.md

 ## Existent Features
 *	Responsive design
 *	There are some animations on the site
-*	Contact form and 404 message
+*	Contact form and thank you message
 *	The the user must enter username be playing the game
 *	There are buttons to to replay the Quiz and navigate you to the Home page

 ### Features Left to Implement